coatless-rpkg/surreal/README.md

 library(surreal)
 ```

-We can take an image with `x` and `y` coordinate positions for pixels
+Once loaded, we can take any series of `(x, y)` coordinate positions for
-and embed it into the residual plot.
+an image or a text message and apply the surreal method to it.
+The
+method will create a dataset that, when fit with a linear model, will
+reveal the hidden image or text.

 ### Importing Data